 Treatment depends on the diagnosis.
 An examination will reveal if the snoring is caused by nasal allergy, infection, deformity, or tonsils and adenoids.

-Snoring or obstructive sleep apnea may respond to various treatments now offered by many otolaryngologist-head and neck surgeons:
+Snoring or obstructive sleep apnea may respond to various treatments now offered by many otolaryngologist-head and neck surgeons.
+These interventions are designed to treat OSA by addressing airway obstruction.

-- Uvulopalatopharyngoplasty (UPPP) is surgery for treating obstructive sleep apnea.
-It tightens flabby tissues in the throat and palate, and expands air passages.
+- Uvulopalatopharyngoplasty (UPPP) is a surgical procedure for treating obstructive sleep apnea.
+It tightens flabby tissues in the throat and palate and expands air passages.

-- Laser Assisted Uvula Palatoplasty (LAUP) treats snoring and mild obstructive sleep apnea by removing the obstruction in the airway.
+- Laser-Assisted Uvula Palatoplasty (LAUP) treats snoring and mild obstructive sleep apnea by removing the obstruction in the airway.
 A laser is used to vaporize the uvula and a specified portion of the palate in a series of small procedures in a doctor’s office under local anesthesia.
-Radiofrequency ablation—some with temperature control approved by the FDA—utilizes a needle electrode to emit energy to shrink excess tissue to the upper airway including the palate and uvula (for snoring), the base of the tongue (for obstructive sleep apnea), and nasal turbinates (for chronic nasal obstruction).
+Radiofrequency ablation, some with temperature control approved by the FDA, utilizes a needle electrode to emit energy to shrink excess tissue in the upper airway, including the palate and uvula (for snoring), the base of the tongue (for obstructive sleep apnea), and nasal turbinates (for chronic nasal obstruction).

 Self-Help for the Light Snorer